Full-Mouth Reconstruction – Naples, FL

-Full mouth reconstruction in Naples is utilized to replace a complete set of missing teeth.
+Full-mouth reconstruction in Naples, FL is utilized to replace a complete set of missing teeth.
 The process starts with Dr. Skupny thoroughly examining your mouth and gums.
-Then, if any restorative work is needed, he’ll address it so you can have a healthy, strong and lasting set of teeth.
+Then, if any restorative work is needed, he’ll address it, so you can have a healthy, strong, and lasting set of teeth.
 After capturing digital X-rays and impressions, we’ll create a temporary set of dentures, then map-out the rest of the reconstruction process.
 With the use of strategically-placed dental implants that maximize the bone to implant ratio, you’ll have a secure and lasting fixture for years to come!

 - Stay in Direct Contact with the Dentist